shinmohuang/shinmohuang.github.io/_pages/about.md

 Currently, Adam is working on his MSc dissertation in safety validation of deep neural networks using formal analysis techniques like SMT solvers.
 He aims to develop methods to formally verify and guarantee the safety of DNNs.

 Adam has strong technical skills in C/C++, Python, ROS, MATLAB, TensorFlow, CAD, and other robotics/AI frameworks.

-His research interests include interpretive AI, V&V of machine learning systems, Lidar-SLAM, and autonomous vehicles.
+His research interests include AI safety, V&V of machine learning systems, Lidar-SLAM, and autonomous vehicles.

 # 📣 News
 - *2023.09*: &nbsp;🎉🎉 Just finished my Master's dissertation: Safety Validation of Deep Neural Networks by Formal Analysis.
 Hope it will get a good mark!
-Further research will be conduct soon and hopefully there will be a paper come out!
+Further research will be conduct soon and hopefully there will be a paper released!

 # 📝 Publications